SD › Best Time to Visit Berlin

 - ITB Berlin – ITB Berlin is the largest travel trade fair in the world, providing a unique opportunity to learn about different places across the globe in one place.
 It features some 10,000 exhibitors from over 180 countries and regions, from city representatives to hotels, airlines, and other tourism-related businesses.

-- Spring Festival at Kurt-Schumacher-Damm – The family-friendly spring festival begins in late March, March 29 in 2019 and runs for several weeks.
+- Spring Festival at Kurt-Schumacher-Damm – The family-friendly spring festival begins in late March and runs for several weeks.
 It includes amusement rides, culinary delights, and lots of entertainment for children.

 Berlin in April

-- Festival Days Berlin – Festival Days Berlin is an opera festival that runs for 10 days starting in mid-April, April 12 through 22 in 2019.
+- Festival Days Berlin – Festival Days Berlin is an opera festival that runs for 10 days starting in mid-April.
 Here international opera stars and the state orchestra join together to present classical music in an especially atmospheric venue.

 - Easter Weekend – The Easter Weekend, from Good Friday to Easter Monday (both of which are public holidays in Germany), brings lots of fun events.
 There are Easter markets, including the traditional market on Kurfürstendamm which features a nostalgic children’s carousel, a dozen giant Easter eggs, and a stage program for the entire family.
 On Easter Evening there is live music in Britzer Garden.

-- International Games Week – This seven-day event in mid-April for gaming culture, development, and business brings gaming industry representatives and enthusiasts together.
-In 2019, live entertainment is offered April 12 to 14 in the Säälchen, while the Independent Video Games Festival is held at SEZ Berlin April 10 to 13.
+- International Games Week – This 7-day event in mid-April for gaming culture, development, and business brings gaming industry representatives and enthusiasts together.

 - Walpurgis Night – According to German folklore, this is the night when witches fly to the Harz Mountains to celebrate spring.
 Today in places like Berlin it provides an excuse for fun on the last night of April with bonfires, dancing, night-time parades, demonstrations, and special club openings.